mfang20/Digital-Systems/README.md

 A description of the projects for UIUC ECE 385: Digital Systems Laboratory FA2021
 Course website: https://ece.illinois.edu/academics/courses/ece385

-The SLC3, SDC and NIOS II, and VGA Text Mode Controller (and soon my final project!) are my favorite projects and I encourage you to look at them.
+The SLC3, SDC and NIOS II, and VGA Text Mode Controller, and my final project X-wing attack (video coming soon), are my favorite projects and I encourage you to look at them.
 The static hazards and logic processor labs were completed on breadboards, all other projects were completed using SystemVerilog to program an FPGA.
 - Static Hazards: Analyze static hazards of switches.
 - Logic Processor: Created a logic processor that could perform eight possible operations on two registers with various storing options.